UberSDR

 • High: Intel 13th Gen i7 or Ryzen equivalent MiniPC

-Medium spec is sufficient for most stations wanting all band skimming and several web users.
+Medium spec is sufficient for most stations wanting all band FT8 skimming and several web users.
+AVX2 is a requirement which is any Intel CPU from Haswell (2013) onwards.

 🐳